AlexJReid/blog/content/posts/bigtable-filtering.md

 In the [previous post](/posts/dynamodb-efficient-filtering/), a paginated and filtered data model for DynamoDB was discussed.
 This was not a perfect solution as the number of items stored would increase dramatically if the queries got even slightly more complicated.

-It could be argued that this is acceptable if the patterns will never change.
-Storing ~32x the number of records might be an acceptable trade off.
-However, if it is not, it might be time to go back to the drawing board.
+It could be argued that this is acceptable if the query patterns will never change.
+Storing ~32x the number of rows might be an acceptable trade off.
+However, if it is not, it is time to go back to the drawing board.

 This post explores how we could solve the same problem we previously solved with DynamoDB using [Cloud Bigtable](https://cloud.google.com/bigtable).
 We will see some similarities and contrasts.
 You might wonder why another NoSQL technology is being introduced when we have only just started out with DynamoDB.
 It is my belief that a lot of the _thinking_ that goes into a NoSQL design is fairly portable.
 Whether it be DynamoDB, Cloud Bigtable, Cassandra and HBase... maybe even Redis, the thought process is the same.

 Some technologies have features others don't, whereas some have very few visible features other than high, predictable levels of performance that will scale in a linear fashion as more nodes are added.
-This is Bigtable.
+Cloud Bigtable falls into this category.

 Bigtable does less than DynamoDB.
-On the surface it is a very minimal and simple store: a huge sorted dictionary.
+On the surface it is a huge sorted dictionary.
 Despite this simple interface, its performance and ability to scale, when used correctly, is made possible by some incredibly clever engineering.

 But to us mere mortals who simply want to use it, there are several differences from DynamoDB.
 Most of note are: